Bunker/pitslamp.com/content/blog/2013-02-03-electric-car-in-brussels.md

 The Nissan Leaf had just been cleaned, the location was gorgeous and the evening sun was casting a marvelous light on the arc.
 The only thing I could think of was, putting the car in a good position and start shooting.
 The only thing that could go wrong, would have been when the law passed by.

 A quick edit in Lightroom and you get a result, that not only pleases your client, but also gives you a nice portfolio image.
-That&#8217;s all it takes sometimes.
+That's all it takes sometimes.

  [1]: /wp-content/uploads/2013/02/20121211_abb_autoworld-8281.jpg